Download thousands of free ready-made office templates for MS Word & MS Excel

 Find below six professionally designed, elegant, and modern FREE CV formats for MS Word.
 These are fully customizable with an average knowledge of using Microsoft Word.

-#1 – Best Format for Freshers
+#1 – Best Resume for Freshers

 Tutorial Video:

-This is very likely to reach the hiring officials even before you personally do, and is going to prove itself to be the first introduction that the hiring team gets.
+This is very likely to reach the hiring officials even before you personally do and is going to prove itself to be the first introduction that the hiring team gets.
 Your resume is going to play a very pivotal role in getting you the job, therefore, it is important that you prepare it with a fresh mind and in the most palatable form possible.

-What not to miss in a fresher CV?
+What Not to Miss in a Fresher CV?

 Complete contact information (name, address, email, telephone, social media accounts, etc.)